khaansec/khaansec.github.io/_posts/2025-2-14-bandit-labs.md

 - This one was very straightforward, just based off of how grep works by default; it will print the whole line.
 You can also add the line number here, in case the instructions meant above or below, not just besides. ```cat data.txt | grep -n millionth```.

 Level 8 → Level 9
+- This one is also pretty straightforward, as it reminds you in the instructions which commands you could use.
+We sort things first, then count the number of times each string is present. ```sort data.txt | uniq -c```

 Level 9 → Level 10

 Level 10 → Level 11